Guide, Updated 15 May 2026

 Can a UK driving instructor refuse to tell me their DVSA grade?

 No. Every UK ADI is required to disclose their DVSA standards check grade if asked.
-The grade is also published on the DVSA Find Driving Schools service at gov.uk.
-An ADI who refuses to disclose, hedges, or claims the grade is not relevant is sending a strong signal that they are below grade B. The 30-second question "What is your current DVSA standards check grade and when was your last check?" is the highest-leverage instructor-screening question; almost no learners ask it, which is why so many learners end up with sub-optimal instructors despite the information being available.
+Grades are not published on gov.uk, so asking is the only way to find out, and an ADI who refuses to disclose, hedges, or claims the grade is not relevant is sending a strong signal that they are below grade B. The 30-second question "What is your current DVSA standards check grade and when was your last check?" is the highest-use instructor-screening question; almost no learners ask it, which is why so many learners end up with sub-optimal instructors when a single question would tell them.

 Does instructor gender affect UK driving test pass rates in 2026?

-No within-grade effect.
-Female ADIs make up roughly 25 percent of the UK ADI register and the grade distribution among female ADIs is broadly equivalent to male ADIs (roughly 15 percent of female ADIs are grade A versus roughly 14 percent of male ADIs).
-The pass rate for grade-A female ADIs is roughly 56 percent, matching grade-A male ADIs at 56 percent.
+No clear within-grade effect.
+Female ADIs make up roughly a quarter of the UK ADI register and the grade distribution among female ADIs is broadly equivalent to male ADIs.
+There is no clear difference in candidate pass rates between grade-A female and grade-A male instructors; outcomes track instructor grade rather than gender.
 Pick on grade first, gender second.
 Candidates with cultural or comfort preferences for female instructors should look for female grade-A ADIs specifically; urban postcodes usually have a reasonable choice, rural postcodes sometimes do not.

 Should I switch driving instructors if I am failing the UK driving test in 2026?

 Yes if you have failed two attempts with the same below-grade-A ADI.
 Two fails is a strong signal that the instructor-candidate combination is not working; either the instructor is below grade B (in which case switch to grade A) or the teaching style is not matching the candidate (in which case switch to a different ADI of the same grade).
-Verify the current ADI grade by asking directly; cross-check on the DVSA Find Driving Schools service.
+Verify the current ADI grade by asking directly (gov.uk does not publish grades).
 The cost of switching is one trial lesson with a new ADI (£35 to £50); the expected benefit is a 5 to 10 percentage point pass rate lift if moving from grade B lower to grade A. See the UK driving test third attempt guide for the broader third-attempt reset framework that often includes an instructor switch.

 Related guides